windmill-labs/windmill/examples/deploy/private-package-registry-tls/README.md

-Private NPM registry with self-signed certificates
+Private package registry with self-signed certificates
 ==================================================

 Setup a private NPM registry and Pypi server behind a revers proxy (Caddy) exposing an HTTPS endpoint with self signed certificates